Fan Fic / The Next Frontier

 - Roaring Rampageof Rescue: Bob Kerman gets his Action Hero on versus Blue Sun, trashing the ship, shooting dead at least two personnel and badly injuring several more.

 - Schizo Tech: The kerbals are still using spacecraft propulsion technology that was already well on the way to obselesence when humanity left their home system several centuries earlier... on the spaceship fitted with their prototype warp drive.
-Having Faster-Than-Light Travel but no Artificial Gravity also counts, something that most contemporary theorists don't think is actually possible, but the Kerbals had a Negative Space Wedgie to poke with a stick; their understanding of the underlying physics of its working principles is very incomplete.
+Having Faster-Than-Light Travel but no Artificial Gravity also counts, something that most contemporary theorists don't think is actually possible, but the Kerbals had a Negative Space Wedgie to poke with a stick; their understanding of the underlying physics of its working principles is very incomplete, by which we mean their method of figuring out FTL travel involved firing probes into the NSW and cobbling together a drive based on what they found.

 - Science at the Speed of Plot: Lampshaded in-universe, when Captain Tarrant notices that the Kerbals went from their first sub-orbital rocket flight to colonising the solar system in an awfully short period of time.
 Turns out they had some unique incentives.